ropensci/beautier/README.md

     * Coalescent Bayesian Skyline
     * Coalescent Constant Population
     * Coalescent Exponential Population
- * Handle missing data: simpy use a dash (´-´) as a sequence in a FASTA file
+ * Handle missing data: simply use a dash (´-´) as a sequence in a FASTA file

 ## Experimental